deficollective/defiscan/src/content/protocols/morpho.md

 Morpho markets are configured with an external price oracle based on which the solvency of a position is established.
 Market creators are free in the price oracle choice thus delegating responsibility to users instead of central governance.

-That said, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 30% of Morpho markets [(read more)](#dependencies).
+However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 35% of Morpho markets [(read more)](#dependencies).

 This factory makes use of Chainlink price feeds and assumes that these feeds never fail (liveness and valid prices).
-However, since Chainlink price feeds are controlled in a centralized manner, no onchain governance, no Exit Window, no Security Council, the impact of a failure has to be assessed nonetheless.
+Since Chainlink price feeds are controlled in a centralized manner, a multisig account not complying with *Security Council* requirements, the impact of a failure has to be assessed nonetheless.

 An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
-Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the temporary or permanent freezing of funds.
-With a potential impact on more than 30% of Morpho markets, Chainlink is thus assessed as a Medium centralization risk for Morpho.
+Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the permanent freezing of funds in affected markets.
+With a potential impact on more than 35% of Morpho markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a Medium centralization risk for Morpho.

 > Autonomy score: Medium

 ## Exit Window

 The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed yield and thus result in a _Medium_ Upgradeability risk.
-This risk is not mitigated with an appropriate Exit Window or onchain governance.
+This risk is not mitigated with an onchain governance system and appropriate Exit Windows.

 > Exit Window score: Medium